 For a more efficient management of your credit card, and improve your credit score:

-• Utilize your credit card to pay periodic, fixed costs such as utility bills or subscriptions.
+- Utilize your credit card to pay periodic, fixed costs such as utility bills or subscriptions.

-Credit vs. Debit Cards
+Credit Cards and Debit Cards Compared

 Credit Card Debit Card